🇳🇬

 Key Benefits

-Full legal authorization to live and work in Nigeria
+Full legal right to work for the sponsoring employer in Nigeria

 • Valid passport with at least 6 months validity